 Metastatic salivary gland cancer

-Your health care team may recommend a treatment plan that includes one or more of the treatments listed above.
-Typically, the main treatment is chemotherapy or taking part in a clinical trial for investigational drugs.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include 1 or more of the treatments listed above.
+Typically, the main treatment is chemotherapy or taking part in a clinical trial.
+Palliative care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).